SardonyxApp/sardonyx-server/README.md

             onlyVisibleForTeachers: boolean,
             author: string,
             avatar: string || null, // URL to avatar
-            comments: true // if true, there are subcomments under the comment },
+            comments: true, // if true, there are subcomments under the comment
+            files: Array<string> // Array of URLs
+          },

           // ...